Babbel Review: A Look At Price, Languages, and Alternatives

 When you decide to learn a new language with Babbel, you’ll see that it’s really easy to get started.
 When you sign up for your account, Babbel walks you through choosing a language, determining your level, and the app has a full walkthrough the first time you open it.

-I already mentioned it above, but it’s worth noting again – Each language course Babbel offers is unique.
-This may not seem like a big deal, but it really is.
-So many apps copy/paste the content of their courses and simply translate them into new languages.
+It’s worth noting again that each language course Babbel offers is unique.
+This may not seem like a big deal, but so many apps copy/paste the content of their courses and simply translate them into new languages.
 They use the same pictures, the same sentences, and the same lessons.

-Babbel takes the time to make each course individually though.
-This means that when you study a language with Babbel, you’ll be learning words native speakers actually use.
-You’ll also cover topics that you’ll likely come across when talking to them.
+Babbel takes the time to make each course individually.
+This means that when you study a language with Babbel, you’re learning words native speakers actually use.
+You’ll also cover topics that you’re more likely to come across when speaking the language.
 LingoDeer is another app that does this really well.

-Babbel’s lessons all follow the same structure throughout the entire course.
+Babbel’s lessons are the main feature of the app.
+They all follow the same structure throughout the entire course.
 You’ll learn a few words and phrases, then complete a series of activities to practice using them.
-The activities are really all that engaging, but they do help you learn new vocabulary, which is what’s most important.
+The activities aren’t that engaging, but they do help you learn new vocabulary and grammar, which is what’s most important.

 Throughout the lessons, you’ll practice reading and writing the words and phrases, as well as listening to them and pronouncing them using Babbel’s speech-recognition technology.
-As far as speech-recognition technology goes, Babbel’s is actually pretty accurate.
-It’s lessons can become pretty repetitive after a while though, especially when they have multiple parts.
+As far as speech-recognition technology goes, Babbel’s is pretty accurate.
+The lessons can become repetitive after a while though, especially when they have multiple parts.

 Over time, Babbel will also remind you to review words and phrases from previous lessons.
 This is called spaced-repetition, and it’s a technology that most language apps use nowadays.
-Even though this feature doesn’t make Babbel stand out among its competitors, it is an important aspect of language learning and it’s definitely a good thing Babbel uses it.
+This feature isn’t unique to Babbel, but it’s an important aspect of language learning and it’s a plus that Babbel uses it.

-Babbel’s Culture Bites are designed to help you learn the more cultural aspects of your target language.
+Babbel’s Culture Bites are designed to help you learn cultural aspects of your target language.
 They’re quick descriptions of unique characteristics of your target language, like how people introduce themselves, different celebrations, and important artists and historical figures.
 Like the 2-Minute Stories, the Culture Bites are in English.
-They don’t actually offer that much value to a Babbel subscription, but they’re there if you’re interested in reading through them.
+They don’t offer that much value to a Babbel subscription, but they’re available if you’re interested in reading through them.